bzceval/django-UAV-app-api/README.md

 # Rent a UAV App

-Rent a uav app enables customers to rent autos between start and end date of their reservation.
+Rent a uav app enables customers to rent uavs between start and end date of their reservation.

 ## Used Technologies